Pemulwuy, New South Wales: Commercial area

 The Pemulwuy Marketplace is located on the intersection of Greystanes Road and Butu Wargun Drive along with a community centre and child care centre.
 Ornamented by lomandras and eucalyptus trees, the marketplace features a Woolworths and a BWS outlet.
 Another shopping centre, called Nelsons Ridge Plaza, is located on Watkin Tench Parade.

+Politics

+Pemulwuy political information at a federal, state and local council level as of 2024.

 Parks and reserves

 The suburb is home to many parks and reserves such as: